Luxury is built on control. Control of image. Control of perception. Control of time.

 As more brands experiment with AI, a distinction is becoming clear.

-Most outputs are visually impressive but emotionally empty.
+Many outputs are visually impressive, yet emotionally empty.

 – control of atmosphere